Close

 This all culminated in a map that was close to 20 metres long, took a full week to complete and spanned the length and breadth of Greater Manchester, from the suburbs of Stockport and Bury to Tameside and Salford.
 Looking back, this piece was a testament to a city that is as diverse as it is inspiring.

-In the winter months of 2018 I was commissioned to create artwork at the Manchester, London, Liverpool and Edinburgh offices of Kin + Carta, a software company with offices across the world.
-Edinburgh was the last one I did and probably the one I was looking forward to most – I thought its gothic skyline and rich history made it an interesting subject.
+In the winter months of 2024 I was commissioned to create artwork at the Edinburgh offices of KJ Tait, a property company with offices across the UK.
+Edinburgh was an amazing place to draw and was probably one of the murals I looked forward to most last year – I thought its gothic skyline and rich history made it an interesting subject.

 I wasn’t disappointed.
-On a grey, curved wall near the entrance I was able to recreate the Edinburgh castle and the Scott Monument in white pen which really made the mural pop.
+On a large white wall near the entrance I was able to recreate the Edinburgh castle and the Scott Monument in black pen which really made the mural pop.

 For those unable to take the trip across the border this mural is available to buy through my store.